sc-eQTLgen-consortium/WG1-pipeline-QC/docs/source/Imputation/SNP_Genotype_Imputation.rst

   :class: caution

   If you log out of the cluster and log back in to run more jobs, you will have to redefine each of those variables.
-  We recommend keeping the commands in a file that can easily be used to define each variable
+  We recommend keeping the commands in a file that can easily be used to define each variable or putting them in a file that you can ``source`` before running Snakemake_ each time

 Running the Pipeline - Phase 1